kd303/trnsfrmr_pytrch_end_p1/session_011_dsi/Readme.md

 4. Infer the trained model to find argmax Pr(j|q) - basically query q to docid j
 5. Optionally apply ranking - using beam search

+### Expected outcome

+A **unified model** consisting following:

+**indexing** : A DSI model should learn the associate the content of each document d with its corrospinding docid j - straight-forward seq2seq approach, take document token   as inputs and generate identifiers as output (task 3)

+**Retrieval** : given a query, a DSI model should return a ranked list of candidate docids, achieved via [Autoregressive generation](https://www.georgeho.org/deep-autoregressive-models/)

 ## Limitations

 - It is not clear how the incremental update will work - as in the model updates, one approach is as suggested in the [paper](https://proceedings.mlr.press/v119/sun20b.html)